nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* administrator of a small Non-Governmental Organisation (NGO)
+* responsible for managing a large network of donors, volunteers, and partners
+* combined number of approximately 200 donors, volunteers and partners
-* has a need to manage a significant number of contacts
+* has a need to manage volunteers participation hours
+* has a need to regularly follow up with donors on monthly donations
+* comfortable using and editing human-readable text files for the management and storage of contact data
+* works independently as a single user on a personal machine with no need for multi-user setups or shared data
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions